Jump to: Our strategic transformation I Delivering for our customer and colleagues

-As a market leader in energy solutions, Centrica is well placed to achieve these ambitions by utilising its capabilities to embed sustainable technologies and behaviours across our business and for our customers.
+As a market leader in energy solutions, Centrica is well placed to achieve these ambitions by utilizing its capabilities to embed sustainable technologies and behaviors across our business and for our customers.

 Taking our responsibilities seriously

-In 2020, the CDP again rated Centrica an ‘A’ for leadership in action and disclosure on climate change in recognition of our business' efforts to bring transparency to decarbonising the energy sector.
+In 2021, the Carbon Disclosure Project (CDP) again rated Centrica an ‘A-’ for leadership in action and disclosure on climate change in recognition of our business' efforts to bring transparency to decarbonizing the energy sector.

-In addition, we have expanded our collaboration with organisations in search of greater sustainability both through our partnerships and working with our customers to support their road to net zero.
+In addition, we have expanded our collaboration with organizations in search of greater sustainability both through our partnerships and working with our customers to support their road to net zero.

 To deliver a more sustainable future, Centrica knows that they need the best team where every colleague can be themselves and better serve customers and communities.
 By supporting both people and planet, Centrica will help build a more inclusive and sustainable future for communities, our planet and each other.